 Use your list to look for bargains on older items that are made well and will last longer.

 You could be a rock star and dry everything all the time!
 Or you could be satisfied with drying what you can when you can.

-If you don’t have an area outside (or the weather isn’t cooperative) you could use a drying rack.
-This one has good reviews and looks better made than the cheap one I bought!
+If you don’t have an area outside (or the weather isn’t cooperative) you could use a drying rack like this one.

 5. Wear Twice

 Living in dirty clothes is costly to your health.
 But that doesn’t mean that every time you wear clothes they’re automatically dirty!